Why Is My Newborn Crying When Feeding & How to Calm

 • Use a cry diary: A log of when your baby cries, for how long, and what soothes them can help you identify patterns over time.

-If your baby frequently pulls away and cries during breastfeeding, it may be helpful to seek support from a lactation consultant or your health visitor.
+If your baby frequently pulls away and cries during breastfeeding, it may be helpful to seek support from a lactation consultant or your baby’s pediatrician.
 They can assess feeding techniques and provide personalized advice to make feeding more comfortable and enjoyable for your little one.

 If the crying is persistent and nothing seems to help, or if you observe any of the following, contact your pediatrician: